 One of the benefits of transferring to the Cloud is that it allows companies an opportunity to transform primarily how they become captivated, assist, and ultimately enchant their customers.

 In the past – innovating around the client’s experience was more complex.
-Designing some beautiful looking interfaces was not enough.
+Designing some beautiful-looking interfaces was not enough.

 You have to re-engineer entire parts of your back-end operations as well.
 In the Cloud-centric enterprise, you can begin to think of your data and services as modular components that you can consolidate in intuitive ways.

 Tip: How the Hybrid Cloud Helps Transform Enterprise Models?
-Consult with your crew how might support your new technology infrastructure in the future.
+Consult with your crew about how might support your new technology infrastructure in the future.

 What sort of mobile applications might you use that you were not able to a few years ago?
-Do you have any partnership with other businesses and platforms and are building compelling new services through inter-connected Clouds?
+Do you have any partnerships with other businesses and platforms and are building compelling new services through inter-connected Clouds?

 #4.
 Rewrite the Rules

 If you could design a new service or product, at a fraction of the regular rate but with a one-step-ahead service proposition for your users – would you do it?
-Or would you wait for one of your contenders to intrude your industry first?
+Or would you wait for one of your contenders to intrude on your industry first?

 Here’s your difficulty – how might technology affect your strategies for re-writing the laws of your business?
 Front desk opportunities are not the only ones.

-Sometimes the most exciting ideas come from when you make services like business analytics more available to your front line people, or you begin to integrate real-time data from back-office functions.
+Sometimes the most exciting ideas come from when you make services like business analytics more available to your front-line people, or you begin to integrate real-time data from back-office functions.
 How might you improve the style you run manufacturing, logistics, or your supply chain – and in doing so, disrupt your product or service present to the market?

 #5.
 Re-evaluate your Price Curves

 The last and conceivably most crucial question you need to know about the Cloud is how it transforms the means you think about pricing.
 In a traditional IT-based company, costs are a step function.
-Originating a new book, joining more people, or designing a new product or service will in the short-term significantly turn your cost base to a new level.
+Originating a new book, joining more people, or designing a new product or service will in the short term significantly turn your cost base to a new level.

 The Cloud gives administrators a very sharp analysis.

-Even the small enterprises or start-ups can access world-class applications, storage, or computation services on a per-user basis, enabling them to incline up very promptly as demand booms.
+Even small enterprises or start-ups can access world-class applications, storage, or computation services on a per-user basis, enabling them to incline up very promptly as demand booms.